ziaxgit/News-Room-API/README.md

 # [Zia's News API](https://zia-nc-news.onrender.com/api)

 A RESTful backend for my website Zia's News (coming soon), resembling Reddit.
 The website features a collection of articles, users, and comments, and this API allows access to various information.
-Filter articles by topic, sort by date, comment count, article ID, author, or number of votes in ascending or descending order.
+Filter articles by topic, sort by date, title, article ID, author, or number of votes in ascending or descending order.
 Additionally, you can vote on articles or comments and post/delete specific articles and the comments of an article.

 ## Technology Stack